dcjones/coitrees/README.md

 have incomplete BED parsers, and some use other shortcuts like assuming a fixed set of chromosomes with specific naming schemes.

-`bedtools` carries the disadvatage of being an actually useful tool, rather than implemented entirely for winning benchmark games.
-It seems clear it could be a lot faster, but there no doubt some cost that can be chalked up to featurfulness, completeness, and saftey.
+`bedtools` carries the disadvantage of being an actually useful tool, rather than implemented being implemented entirely for the purpose of winning benchmark games.
+It seems clear it could be a lot faster, but there no doubt some cost can be chalked up to featurefulness, completeness, and safety.

 If you have a BED intersection program you suspect may be faster (or just interesting), please let me know and I'll try to benchmark it.